k8s-docs/prometheus-docs/content/docs/introduction/comparison.md

 Independent servers (which can be run redundantly in parallel) may also give you better reliability and failure isolation.

 Kapacitor's open-source release has no built-in distributed/redundant options for rules, alerting, or notifications.
 The open-source release of Kapacitor can be scaled via manual sharding by the user, similar to Prometheus itself.
 Influx offers [Enterprise Kapacitor](https://docs.influxdata.com/enterprise_kapacitor), which supports an HA/redundant alerting system.

 Prometheus and the Alertmanager by contrast offer a fully open-source redundant option via running redundant replicas of Prometheus and using the Alertmanager's [High Availability](https://github.com/prometheus/alertmanager#high-availability) mode.

-### Summary
+### 摘要

 There are many similarities between the systems.
 Both have labels (called tags in InfluxDB) to efficiently support multi-dimensional metrics.
 Both use